ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/getting-started.md

 ::: tip :mag: More Info

-See the [VIN Decoding](../guide/vin-decoding) section for more details.
+See the [VIN Decoding](../guide/vin-decoding) page for more details.

 :::